 The currency in Maldives

 Rufiyaa (MVR) is the currency in Maldives but dollars are accepted.
-Bear in mind that ATM’s are available only in few islands.
+Bear in mind that ATM’s are available only in few islands, so you always need to have cash with you.
 In Dhigurah for example there isn’t an ATM, luckily I had some cash with me =)

 Islam is the official religion in Maldives.